canonical/vanilla-framework/templates/docs/base/separators.md

 Use the standard `<hr />` element to introduce section breaks.

+By default, all horizontal rules should be muted.
+This regular, non-muted variant is only used at the top of content sections, above headings.

 <div class="embedded-example"><a href="/docs/examples/base/hr/default" class="js-example">
 View example of the horizontal line
 </a></div>